You’ve got your ecommerce store all set up and you’re ready to launch. Once it goes live, the key lies in getting consumers to visit your store.

 5. Content Marketing Budget

-According to the latest content marketing statistics, more than seven out of ten marketers (72 percent) say content marketing helps to boost engagement (OptinMonster, 2020).
+According to the latest content marketing statistics, more than two out of five marketers (21 percent) say they spend at least half of their team’s budget on content (Content Marketing Institute, 2022).

 6. Content Marketing Strategy